lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 route between two (or more) points.
 They do not further allow you to specify regions through which the route cannot pass.

-#### Human compactness
+#### An improved point-wise distance metric: Human compactness

 Given the difficulties of adapting existing point-based distance metrics to use driving durations, I develop a new measure called *human compactness*.
 This metric incorporates driving durations at the very outset, and builds in optimisations to run quickly.

-Intuitively, it encourages drawing districts that put one's next-door neighbours together in the same district.

 The human compactness metric measures the ratio of driving durations between one's nearest neighbours and one's fellow districtors.
 This ratio ranges from 0 to 1.
 The higher this ratio is, the more compact the district.
+Intuitively, it encourages drawing districts that put one's next-door neighbours together in the same district.

-The human compactness metric can work as both a voter-level and a district-level measure.
+The human compactness metric works at three-levels: at the voter-level, the district-level, and the overall plan-level.
 At the voter level, human compactness of a voter is the ratio of: the sum of driving durations to one's K nearest neighbours, to the sum of driving durations to one's co-districtors, where K is the number of voters in that voter's district.
 A simple example will be illuminating.
 The following figures give a simple demonstration of how the human compactness metric is calculated both on the voter- and district- level.

+![A simplified state assignment with two districts and six voters
+\label{hc_demo}](img/human_compactness_1.png)

 Figure \ref{hc_demo} shows a highly simplified state assignment, with two districts, Red and Blue, and three voters in each district.
 We label each